cullophid/date-fp/README.md

 `[Date] -> Date | Error`

 Takes an array of dates and returns the oldest one.
-Ignores invalid Javascript date objects and returns an error if no valid date objects are provided.
+Ignores invalid Javascript date objects and returns an `Invalid Date` if no valid date objects are provided.

 ```js
 const date1 = new Date('2015-01-01 11:22:33.333');